rhean-propp/game_development/project_001_knights_court/100_days_of_code_log.md

 4. Prompt user to continue or select new game.
 5. Create a flashing prompt.
 6. Add shorthand to yes and no commands.

+### Day 2: February 15th, 2022
+##### Adventerer Name & Research

+**Today's Progress:**
+1. Investigated pickle module for serializing game save and inventory.
+2. Added get_name().
+3. Added error handling to get_name()
+4. Added a TODO list markdown file.

+**Thoughts:** Today wasn't as productive as yesterday.
+I spent a little more time researching what modules I wanted to use in the game.
+We will be using some serializing for the game saves and inventory management.
+Pickle seems like the way to go.
+I've decided I want to stick with python for the time being.
+At some point, i'll need to bulid a GUI for the game.
+But good news is, it can be done in python.
+So we're going to give it a shot.
+Added the get_name() function with error handling.
+Added a TODO list file.